-Whether Peru Offers a Satisfactory Remedy 2.
+2. Whether Peru Offers a Satisfactory Remedy

-[6] The district court correctly concluded that Occidental met its burden of proving that Peru could offer Plaintiffs a satisfactory remedy.
+[7] The district court also abused its discretion in concluding on this record that Occidental met its burden of proving that Peru could offer Plaintiffs a satisfactory remedy.
 A "dismissal on grounds of forum non conveniens may be granted even though the law applicable in the alternative forum is less favorable to the plaintiff's chance of recovery," but an alternate forum offering a "clearly unsatisfactory" remedy is inadequate.
 Piper, 454 U.S. at 250, 254 n.22; see also Lueck v.
 Sundstrand Corp., 236 F.3d 1137, 1144 (9th Cir.
 2001) ("The effect of Piper Aircraft is that a foreign forum will be deemed adequate unless it offers no practical remedy for the plaintiff's complained of wrong.").
 The parties offered conflicting expert affidavits that focused on two remedial issues: (a) Peruvian law itself, both substantive and procedural; and (b) special barriers confronting indigenous plaintiffs and general corruption in the Peruvian judicial system.
+In assessing whether Peru afforded Plaintiffs a satisfactory remedy, the district court erroneously failed to weigh Plaintiffs' expert testimony, which unequivocally asserts that Peru provides no practical remedy at all for Plaintiffs.

+a.
 Peruvian Law

-[7] The district court did not abuse its discretion by weighing the evidence presented by the parties' experts and concluding that the Peruvian legal system can adequately resolve Plaintiffs' claims.
-The affidavit of Occidental's expert, Dr. Osterling, provides an in-depth exploration of Peruvian statutory law and civil procedure, concluding that "Peruvian law has analogies for all the substantive legal theories on which the lawsuit filed in the Los Angeles jurisdiction is based," while also offering analogous remedies.
-In contrast, Plaintiffs submitted expert declarations, including that of Peruvian lawyer and professor Dante Apolín Meza, who cautioned that damages fulfill a purely compensatory - not punitive - function in Peru, and that it may be difficult for an "indeterminate group of persons (or class) such as the 'Achuar communities' " to recover.
+[8] The district court failed to address critical issues raised by the parties about the Peruvian legal system.
+Dr. Osterling's affidavit provides an in-depth exploration of Peruvian statutory law and civil procedure, and concludes that "Peruvian law has analogies for all the substantive legal theories on which the lawsuit filed in the Los Angeles jurisdiction is based," while also offering analogous remedies.
+In contrast, Plaintiffs submitted expert declarations, including that of Peruvian lawyer and professor Dante Apolín Meza, who cautioned that damages fulfill a purely compensatory - not punitive - function in Peru, and that it may be difficult for an "indeterminate group of persons (or class) such as the 'Achuar communities'" to recover.